zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/roles-and-personas/roles-and-personas.md

 ### Objectives

 In this workshop, you will:
-* Explain Oracle Integration Insite Roles
+* Explain Oracle Integration Insight Roles
 * Understand the permissions of each Oracle Insight persona

 ### ServiceAdminstrator

 This is a super user who manages Insight.
 This user can purge Insight model data and has all the privileges of the other roles to view, create, manage, edit, and delete all the models and dashboards.

 ### ServiceDeveloper